Chronicle of AnthillHacks ’19

 AnthillHacks School Program

-One of the most important part of AnthillHacks is its school program where AnthillHacks conduct workshops free of cost for the local school kids.
+One of the most important parts of AnthillHacks is its school program where AnthillHacks conduct workshops free of cost for the local school kids.

 Wind down - tear down 😪 cleanup 🧹 and goodbyes 🖐